-You can do a driving test with a Roads and Maritime testing officer (book a driving test), or you can choose to be assessed by an Older Driver Assessor.
+You can do a driving test with a Roads and Maritime testing officer, or you can choose to be assessed by an Older Driver Assessor.
 Older Driver Assessors are driving instructors accredited by Roads and Maritime, and charge a fee to conduct an assessment in your local area.

 Note: If you want to be assessed on your ability to drive a heavy vehicle (licence classes LR, HR, MR, HC or MC) or motorcycle (class R), you must be tested by a Roads and Maritime testing officer.
 Older Driver Assessors can only assess you if you hold a car (class C) licence.

 You might find it useful to read the Road Users’ Handbook, or do a refresher course with a driving school, before attempting your test or assessment.

 What if I fail my test or assessment?

 You can have up to three attempts at a Roads and Maritime driving test.
 There is no limit to the number of older driver assessments you can attempt, but remember that the assessor will charge a fee every time.

 If you fail, you can choose to have a modified licence instead.
 If you hold a higher class of licence, you can choose to change it to a car (class C) licence.

 Note: If your testing officer or assessor judges that you have failed with a ‘serious error’, your licence will be cancelled.
 A serious error occurs when your driving behaviour is a clear danger to yourself, or other road users.